jeremyrieunier/polar/pages/outbound.md

 - Proven success with campaigns like Technology Intent and Klaviyo Flows Enrich

 **Key Challenges**
-- With 127,000 total merchants and 15,000 monthly contacts, we risk exhausting our addressable ICP
+- With 127,000 total merchants and infrastructures to reach 15,000 monthly contacts, we risk exhausting our addressable ICP
 - Increased volume may trigger email spam filters and harm domain reputation
 - Maintaining quality at higher volumes becomes increasingly difficult beyond certain volumes
 - Contact information accuracy diminishes over time, with a potential impact on email deliverability